zacharyb02/RL-Treasure-Hunter/README.md

  # RL-Treasure-Hunter

 RL-Treasure-Hunter is a reinforcement learning project that implements an AI agent capable of navigating a 10x10 grid world to find a treasure while avoiding dynamic obstacles (monsters).
 The agent uses the Q-Learning algorithm, implemented via the Stable Baselines3 library.
+Thsi project is made for the AI Internship Technical test for Jumbo Mana

 ## Project Structure